Miserlou/ADGMaker/README.md

 ## Caveats

+Some of the ADGs only have a few items in them, but most instruments have at least a few ADG files that have a couple of complete scales.
+All of the percussion instruments have been combined into a single percussion ADG.

 Some of the samples have a slight delay, so you might have to manually set the sample start time to your liking.
 I also like to add a little bit of fade out, reverb, and put them all into the same choke group, depending on the sound I want.

 ## TODO